axelarnetwork/webdocs/docs/roles/dev/sdk/axelarjs.md

 AxelarJS is under active development.
 The API might change.
 Please ensure you pull the latest from this repo post issues to Github.

 ### User access restrictions

-The `axelarjs-sdk` nodejs repo is currently private and can be accessed only with a NPM token.
-The repo will be made public shortly.

 AxelarJS employs security measures to protect our services from abuse.
 Currently every invocation of `getDepositAddress` requires frontend users to connect to a Web3 wallet and sign a message with a one-time code.
 Invocations to the API are also rate limited.